gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="fr-ui-12"></a>**FR-UI-12 Biometric device unavailable** — while the authentication backoff
-of [FR-FACE-06](#fr-face-06) is active, a valid card tap shall show a distinct "temporarily unavailable, try again shortly" screen for `FAIL_DURATION_MS` and return to the resting screen.
+of [FR-FACE-06](#fr-face-06) is active, a valid card tap shall show a distinct "temporarily unavailable, try again shortly" screen for `FAIL_DURATION_MS` and return to the idle screen.
 This is a fail-secure outcome: the door does not open.
 It shall be visually distinguishable from a face mismatch, so a user is not led to believe their credential was rejected.

 ### 7.3 Input and presentation

-<a id="fr-ui-08"></a>**FR-UI-08** A tap on the resting screen shall wake the terminal only in the
+<a id="fr-ui-08"></a>**FR-UI-08** A tap on the idle screen shall wake the terminal only in the
 demo face-only configuration; in card modes the card tap is the sole trigger.

 <a id="fr-ui-09"></a>**FR-UI-09** The PIN/keypad code-entry path present in the UI assets is a